After three decades of the HIV/AIDS epidemic, millions of lives across the globe have been devastated by this disease.

 AIDS has been one of the most destructive pandemics in the history of humankind.
-More than 35 million people have died of AIDS-related illness.
+More than 35 million people worldwide have died of AIDS-related illness.
 There is an estimated 36 million people currently living with HIV globally.

 What Are HIV/AIDS?

-HIV is a virus that spreads from person to person, through certain bodily fluids that come into contact with the new person.
+HIV is a virus that spreads from person-to-person, through certain bodily fluids that come into contact with the new person.

 HIV weakens the immune system by infecting and killing white blood cells.
 When left untreated and has advanced, the HIV virus then becomes AIDS.
 Once the HIV virus has reached the AIDS phase, infections and diseases can be fatal.
 While there is no cure for HIV and AIDS, there are effective ways to prevent, test for, and treat HIV.

 HIV stands for Human Immunodeficiency Virus.
 It is a virus that attacks the immune system.
 It attacks and destroys white blood cells and makes copies of itself in these cells, which are our body’s natural defence against illness.

 As the white blood cells are destroyed and more copies of the HIV are made, without treatment, a person’s immune system is broken down.
 This makes it harder and harder for the person to fight off infections and diseases.
 If HIV is untreated, it may take up to a decade for the immune system to be so severely damaged that it can no longer defend itself at all.
 The speed that the HIV progresses depends on a person’s age, health, and background.
 This final level of infection is called AIDS.